 - Non-Music Content: The audio content of all AMV entries must primarily be music.
 Entries with excessive non-musical dialogue as determined by the judges and/or coordinators may be disqualified or re-categorized.
-NOTE: Trailer/Parody category entries are exempt from this rule.
+NOTE: Trailer/Commercial, Parody, and Fun entries are exempt from this rule.

-Troll submissions are considered to be any of the following:
+- No “Troll” Submissions, which are considered to be any of the following:

 - “Minimal Edit” entries.
 These are entries that exhibit little to no editorial effort, such as an entry that contains large chunks of unmodified/uncut/unaltered video footage.

-- Subtitles: Entries must not contain subtitles.**
+- Subtitles: Entries must not contain subtitles or unnecessary text.*

 “Inexcusable” Rules: (On penalty of ejection or banishment from the contest.)

 - Dishonesty (Penalty variable based on severity): Participants who provide false, incomplete, or misrepresented information on their entry form may be reprimanded.
 This includes the part where you affirm that you’ve read and understood all rules.

 - Plagiarism (Penalty of banishment from all SPJA conventions.): Do not submit someone else’s AMV as if it were your own.
-Do not submit an “improved” version of someone else’s AMV unless you have the original creator’s explicit permission to do so.
+Do not use parts of someone else’s AMV or submit an “improved” version of someone else’s AMV unless you have the original creator’s explicit permission to do so.
 Each person involved in a submission’s creation must be identified on the entry form and must explicitly grant permission to participate in this event.